AdaptableTools/json-data-server/README.md

 ## Deployment

-Just push it and it will get deployed to netlify https://json-data-server.netlify.app/.netlify/functions/json-server/orders?_limit=10
+Just push it and it will get deployed to https://json-data-server.now.sh/orders?_limit=10

+## Adding routes / collections

+Add them in `json-server/app.js` and in `now.json`, so they will be correctly served when deployed